FreeAoi/eva/README.md

 Although my university uses Moodle as LMS, I didn't care and wanted to reinvent the wheel, so here it is, a project for me to spend time on.

-# Features
-Teachers can assign homework and evaluate them; students can submit this homework for review and check their grades.

 # Screenshot
 ![Main page](https://media.discordapp.net/attachments/982436046056857620/1053187774393634856/image.png?width=936&height=454)